How to Integrate Magento 2 and Zoho in One Day

 2. Use a middleware integration solution

-This type of integrations is usually built based on 3rd-party connectors (e.g. ESB, enterprise service bus).
+This type of integration is usually built based on 3rd-party connectors (e.g. ESB, enterprise service bus).
 And it becomes is fully autonomous and doesn’t require any Magento or Zoho customizations, but the timeframe for synchronization can be longer than in other types of integration.

 Integration is simple